 How did you come to work in higher education and please could you tell me a bit about your career background?

 I always wanted to be in the hospitality industry.
 I originally wanted to be a stewardess and got a job with Airtours.
 However, I didn’t take it.
 Back then you had to be five foot two and I didn’t quite make it.

 I found myself working for a company called Coventry and Warwickshire promotions, which then led me onto work for a conference agency, which placed businesses into hotels and at the University.
 So, a job came up at the University of Warwick as an event manager and I fancied working in a different area within hospitality.

 I applied for the job and I started in 2001 as an event manager.
-I then progressed to a sales manager, primarily looking after the conference park, which is the largest facilities here at the University and stayed there in, in that capacity for many years.
+I then progressed to a sales manager, primarily looking after the conference park, which is the largest facility here at the university and stayed there, in that capacity for many years.